andre4meister/initiators-incora/README.md

    ### npm run start8000

+5. Start the temporary server for log in:
+   Use such data:
+   email: test@incorainc.com
+   password: 12345678
+   ### npm run server
-5. For using storybook to check how our UI components look likes, use the command:
+6. For using storybook to check how our UI components look likes, use the command:
    ### npm run storybook

 If the app doesn`t work, please be patient and write on email darknes1237893@gmail.com.